sdsc/p3dfft.3/docs/source/Installation.rst

 **FFTW**

---enable-fftw               prepares p3dfft++ to be used with fftw library --with-fftw=baselocation    tells configure where to look for the fftw library (must be directory above lib and inc directories)
---with-fftwlib=liblocation  Specifically sets the lib directory location (Do NOT use if using --with-fftw) --with-fftwinc=inclocation  Specifically sets the inc directory location (MUST use if using --with-fftwlib) --enable-measure            For search-once-for-the-fast algorithm (takes more time on p3dfft_setup()). [default if none specified]
+--enable-fftw               prepares p3dfft++ to be used with fftw library --with-fftwlib=liblocation  Specifically sets the lib directory location --with-fftwinc=inclocation  Specifically sets the inc directory location --enable-measure            For search-once-for-the-fast algorithm (takes more time on p3dfft_setup()). [default if none specified]
 --enable-patient            For search-once-for-the-fastest-algorithm (takes much more time on p3dfft_setup()).
 --enable-estimate           If this argument is passed, the FFTW library will not use run-time tuning to select the fastest algorithm for computing FFTs.